+RN to BSN – This is a degree-completion program that transitions associate degree RNs into bachelor’s degree RNs.
+This can take about 1 year to complete.
 Whether you have a high school diploma or years of nursing experience, these pathways can lead you to a BSN degree and create a foundation for career advancement.

 How to Get an ADN

-An Associate’s Degree in Nursing is another valuable option for aspiring nurses.
+An Associate Degree in Nursing is another valuable option for aspiring nurses.
 While an ADN takes less time to obtain than a BSN degree, it requires more time than a Vocational Nursing diploma program.
 In addition, this alternative route does not offer the same benefits or prepare nurses for the same levels of responsibility as BSN graduates.

-If aspiring RNs pursue an associate’s degree, they will complete about two years of study at a community college or a vocational school.
+If aspiring RNs pursue an associate degree, they will complete about two years of study at a community college or a vocational school.
 ADN courses typically include basic nursing skills, anatomy and physiology, emergency care, nutrition, and more.